hilmanyusoh/Restaurant_Forecasting/README.md

 ## 5.Visualize the data (Optional):
 Visualizations can provide insights into sales patterns.
-Using libraries like Matplotlib or Seaborn, you can create several types of plots:
+Using libraries like `Matplotlib` or `Seaborn`, you can create several types of plots:
   * 5.1 Total Sales Distribution by Time of Sale Visualize the overall sales distribution across different times of the day to identify peak sales periods.